gonicus/clacks/plugins/libinst/src/doc/html/_sources/plugins/puppet.txt

 Puppet Client
 -------------

-A registered client will receive a "bare" GIT-repository using the gosa.client communication.
+A registered client will receive a "bare" GIT-repository using the clacks.client communication.
 This bare repository is the basis for the push process originating from the puppet server.

 By using a post-update hook inside the GIT repository, changes will be directly deployed to the default puppet directory /etc/puppet.
-The value of the directory is configurable within the gosa.client.
+The value of the directory is configurable within the clacks.client.

 After copying the recipes to the puppet directory, the standalone binary will be called and therefore a puppet run will be executed.

 For information and control purposes, puppet creates detailed logfiles in the YAML format.
-These are collected in a directory which is monitored by the gosa.client.
-Using the UNIX-inotify mechanism, the client is able to collect and evaluate the log information and sends a corresponding event "puppet run successful/failed" to the gosa.agent.
+These are collected in a directory which is monitored by the clacks.client.
+Using the UNIX-inotify mechanism, the client is able to collect and evaluate the log information and sends a corresponding event "puppet run successful/failed" to the clacks.agent.

-The following list collects the system requirements for a gosa.client which can use configuration management with puppet:
+The following list collects the system requirements for a clacks.client which can use configuration management with puppet:

 * sshd running
 * puppet installed